wcmc-its/dns_checker/README.md

 ```
 ## Config file

-Below are the variables that can be set to configure DNS Checker
+Below are the variables that can be set to configure DNS Checker in dns_checker_config.yml.
+See the comments in that file for more details and examples.

 ### DNS settings
 ``` yaml